shopsys/shopsys/docs/installation/installation-using-docker-macos.md

 #### 2.3 Set the UID and GID to allow file access in mounted volumes

-Because we want both the user in host machine (you) and the user running php-fpm in the container to access shared files, we need to make sure that they both have the same UID and GID.
+Because we want both the user in the host machine (you) and the user running php-fpm in the container to access shared files, we need to make sure that they both have the same UID and GID.

 This can be achieved by build arguments `www_data_uid` and `www_data_gid` that should be set to the same UID and GID as your own user in your `docker-compose.yml`.
 You can find out your UID by running `id -u` and your GID by running `id -g`.

 Once you get these values, set these values into your `docker-compose.yml` into `php-fpm` container definition by replacing values in `args` section.
 Update also `defaultOwner` to your UID in `x-mutagen` section in `docker-compose.yml`.

 #### 2.4 Build and start containers using Mutagen

-On macOS, you want to synchronize folders using Mutagen as it enables faster performance then current implementation in Docker Desktop.
+On macOS, you want to synchronize folders using Mutagen as it enables faster performance than the current implementation in Docker Desktop.

 ```sh
 mutagen-compose up -d --build